Jerobastian/Multimedia-Systems-Projects/README.md

 filters too.
 IT NEEDS SM.JCC.Biblioteca TO WORK.

+## MultiProject

+An ampliation of the PSProject which can reproduce multimedia like audio and video.
+IT NEEDS SM.JCC.Biblioteca TO WORK.

 ## SM.JCC.Biblioteca

 This is a library that contains all the graphical functions and also some forms.